Cozy & Fun Rainy Day Activities in Sandakan: What to Do When It Pours

 Cultural & Historical Attractions (Stay Dry, Learn More)

-Meanwhile, the Sandakan Heritage Museum unfolds layers of the town’s identity, from World War II events to early Chinese settlements and the rise of timber trade in Sabah.
+Meanwhile, the Sandakan Heritage Museum, also part of the Sandakan Heritage Trail, unfolds layers of the town’s identity—from World War II events to early Chinese settlements and the rise of the timber trade in Sabah.

-Each museum and cultural site offers more than just rainy day activities in Sandakan; it tells the story of the people who built this city and preserved its soul through centuries.
+Each museum and cultural site offers more than just rainy-day activities in Sandakan; they tell the story of the people who built this city and preserved its soul through the centuries.

 Family Indoor Fun for a Rainy Day (Rainforest Discovery Centre’s Education Gallery)